Table of Contents

 If you’ve ever experienced a binge (raises hand), you are far from alone.

-Here is what binge eating looked like in my own life:
+Here is what my binge life looked like:

 And here’s the part nobody wants to hear: